nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Update the information of a teammate.

 Format: `editteammate (GIT_USER_NAME) [mn/TEAMMATE_NAME] [mp/PHONE_NUMBER] [me/EMAIL] [ma/ADDRESS]`
-  - Any combination or number of fields can be filled in.
+  - Any combination or number of fields can be filled in
-  - Teammate name has to be 1 or more words consisting only of letters.
+  - Teammate name has to be 1 or more words consisting only of letters
-  - The Git User name cannot be changes, but is required to identify the teammate to edit.
+  - The Git User name cannot be changes, but is required to identify the teammate to edit
-  - The phone number has to be a minimum of 3 and maximum of 16 numbers.
+  - The phone number has to be a minimum of 3 and maximum of 16 numbers
-  - The email has to have a proper prefix and proper domain name consisting of at least 2 letters.
+  - The email has to have a proper prefix and proper domain name consisting of at least 2 letters
-  - Address can be any amount of letters, symbols and numbers, the only constraint is that it cannot be blank.
+  - Address can be any amount of letters, symbols and numbers, the only constraint is that it cannot be blank

 Example: `editteammate Lucas98 tn/GeNiaaz ta/5 Hacker Way` changes the name of the teammate to GeNiaaz and the address of said teammate to 5 Hacker Way.

 ### View a teammate’s details `viewteammate`

-View all of a specific teammate's details
+View all of a specific teammate's details.

 Format: `viewteammate GIT_USER_NAME`